open-needs/open-needs.github.io/docs/index.rst

 .. tabbed:: Central Open-Needs instance

-    In this scenario there is a central **Open-Needs DB** server, running 24/7.
+    In this scenario there is a central **Open-Needs Server** server, running 24/7.

     This is mostly needed for bigger companies, with strong processes regarding traceability and project steering.
     It allows to work with the data also outside the documentation context and should support most requirements